Daniel-KM/Omeka-plugin-ArkAndNoid/README.md

 make a check to avoid duplicates, that are forbidden.
 This applies to collection and items.
 For files, the qualifier part is managed dynamically.

+The policy is available at "http://example.org/ark/policy" and "http://example.org/ark:/12345/policy".

 Ark can be displayed by default instead of the default internal ids.
 This plugin is fully compatible with [Clean Url]: an ark can be used for machine purposes and a clean url for true humans and for the natural referencement by search